 In some cases it is necessary to exclude files from the analysis, e.g. to avoid analysis of 3rd party assemblies or jquery files.
 This can be achieved by using SPCAF rulesets.

-SPCAF rulesets are XML files with extension .spruleset.
+SPCAF rulesets are XML files with the extension .spruleset.
 They are mainly used to enable or disable analyzers (like rules or metrics) for the analysis.
-Please refer to Rulesets in this documentation for more details.
+Please refer to Rulesets in our documentation for more details.

 Sometimes files should not be excluded completely from the analysis.
 Instead, the file should be excluded only for a certain rule category or rule.
 SPCAF rulesets allow the exclusion of files on the following levels;